 "request_id": "dd78b1cf-8029-46bb-9bea-b794ded7bxxx"

-Provide tools (file I/O, API calls, database operations) for the model to interact with external environments.
-The model decides when and how to use them based on your instructions.
+Provide the model with a set of tools to interact with external environments, such as reading and writing files, calling APIs, or operating databases.
+The model decides whether and how to call these tools based on your instructions.
 For more information, see Function Calling.

-Define tools and make a request: Define tools and ask the model to complete a task that requires them.
+Define tools and initiate a request: Define a list of tools in the request and instruct the model to complete a task that requires these tools.

 OpenAI compatible-Chat Completions API